 Restaurant the locals love

 Dolma.
 This charming, family-owned restaurant focuses on the food of the Caucasus; although much of the menu is Georgian, the owners are Armenian.
 Everything they serve is homemade, and the khatchapuri (cheesy bread) is among the best to be had anywhere.
 The lobio (warm kidney beans with herbs) and tsatsivi (cold chicken breast in a walnut sauce)—and, of course, the dolma (stuffed vine leaves)—are all recommended.
-You will get a warm welcome, even more so if you order vodka with your meal, just like a local.
-Good Georgian red wines also available!
+You will get a warm welcome, even moreso if you order vodka with your meal, just like a local.
+Good Georgian red wines are also available.
 Dolma is also perfectly located, just a short walk from the Rocco Forte Hotel Astoria and the Four Seasons Lion Palace.

 Travelers always ask about caviar.
 As wild sturgeon are now protected in Russia, this black gold is no longer the affordable luxury it once was there (the wild sturgeon are still fished, and some are being farmed, but in far smaller quantities than in the past).
-If you do want to splurge and have a memorable experience, our favorite place to do so is Art-Caviar.
+If you do want to splurge and have a memorable experience, Greg’s favorite place to do so is Art-Caviar.
 Renowned chef Roman Palkin oversees the kitchen, and no expense has been spared on the interior—down to the beautiful custom-designed porcelain created by the Imperial Porcelain Factory.

 What to See and Do